Fabsgb/Hbm-s-Nuclear-Tech-1.20.1/README.md

 Bug fixes and performance improvements

 Original Project
-This project is a fork of Hbm's Nuclear Tech Git by Fabs_gb.
+This project is a fork of Hbm's Nuclear Tech Git by HbmMods.

 The original mod was designed for Minecraft 1.7.10 and features a wide range of nuclear machines, reactors, weapons, and chemistry systems.